MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.0.0/migrate-az-7.0.0.md

 ### `Get-AzMetric,Get-AzMetricDefinition`
-The type of property 'Unit' has changed to 'System.String'
+The type of property 'Unit' has changed to `System.String`

 ```
 There is no change to the usage.